mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/query/mongodb.md

-# Query the model from MongoDB database
+# Query the model from MongoDB

 This section assumes that you have trained a new model using [MongoDB client](/model/mongodb/) or [MindsDB Studio](/model/train/).

-To get the predictions from the model, you will need to call `find()` method on the model collection as:
+To get the predictions from the model, you will need to call `find()` method on the model collection and provide values for which you want to get prediction as an object:

 ```sql
 db.model_name.find({'key_name': 'value'})
 ```

 ## Query example